openebs/website/website/src/blogs/2018-09-27-celebrate-hacktoberfest-2018-with-openebs.md

 GitHub makes it really simple for contributors to get started.
 Just search for the tag “[hacktoberfest](https://github.com/search?l=&amp;q=state%3Aopen+label%3Ahacktoberfest&amp;ref=advsearch&amp;type=Issues&amp;utf8=%E2%9C%93)” at the GitHub level.
 Within a few minutes, you can filter tens of issues to start working on that which matches your interest.
 First timers can look out for “good first time” tag.
 Anyways, here are the quick steps for you if you are interested in participating.

 1. Register at [DigitalOcean](https://hacktoberfest.digitalocean.com/) website and provide your mailing address so that their system knows you are participating and can send you the t-shirt and stickers later.
-Well, we all want them, matter of pride 🙂
+Well, we all want them, a matter of pride 🙂
-2. Next, filter the issues with[ hacktoberfest](https://github.com/search?l=&amp;q=state%3Aopen+label%3Ahacktoberfest&amp;ref=advsearch&amp;type=Issues&amp;utf8=%E2%9C%93) tag, and further filter out based on language, documentation, good first issue etc
+2. Next, filter the issues with [hacktoberfest](https://github.com/search?l=&amp;q=state%3Aopen+label%3Ahacktoberfest&amp;ref=advsearch&amp;type=Issues&amp;utf8=%E2%9C%93) tag, and further filter out based on language, documentation, good first issue, etc
 3. Pick up few issues and let the author of the issues know that you want to fix them and start the interaction.
 4. Send a PR and with the continued interaction, you will eventually be able to get your PR merged.
 After sometime, your t-shirt and stickers will arrive.
 In the meantime enjoy working on more issues you enjoy solving.